Abhay Kumar: Literary Career

-New Brazilian Poems

-This anthology selected, edited and translated by Abhay K. contains the works of 60 contemporary Brazilian poets.

-100 More Great Indian Poems

-It is a sequel of 100 Great Indian Poems and was published in 2019 by Bloomsbury India.

-The Bloomsbury Anthology of Great Indian Poems

-It is a collection of 200 Great Indian Poems edited by Abhay K. and published in 2020.

-The Bloomsbury Book of Great Indian Love Poems

 He has also edited The Bloomsbury Book of Great Indian Love Poems sweeping through three millennia and over two dozen Indian languages.

-The Book of Bihari Literature

-It is a first anthology of its kind edited by Abhay K. which brings together poems and short stories from ten languages of Bihar spanning over 3000 years into English translation.
-It was published in October 2022 by HarperCollins India.

-Translator

 He has translated poems of 60 Brazilian poets from Portuguese and Kālidāsa's Meghadūta and Ritusamhara from Sanskrit.

-Lyricist
+His translation of the first Magahi novel Fool Bahadurby Jayanath Pati has been published by Penguin Random House.

 In 2013 Abhay released Earth Anthem, a song intended as an anthem for the planet Earth, written by him and translated into eight languages including six official UN languages – Arabic, Chinese, French, English, Russian and Spanish – as well as Hindi and Nepali.
 It was set to music by Sapan Ghimire and sung by Shreya Sotang from Nepal.
-It has been translated into over 150 languages."Indian diplomat in Nepal pens the Earth Anthem" Indo-Asian News Service, 27 June 2013 On World Environment Day 2017, Abhay K's Earth Anthem composed by L. Subramaniam and sung by Kavita Krishnamurthy was released in Brasilia.
+It has been translated into over 160 languages.
+On World Environment Day 2017, Abhay K's Earth Anthem composed by L. Subramaniam and sung by Kavita Krishnamurthy was released in Brasília.
 A New video of Earth Anthem was released on 22 April 2020 to mark the 50th anniversary of the Earth Day.
 Over 100 eminent artists from across the world came together to read Earth Anthem to mark 51st anniversary of Earth Day on 22 April 2021.
-Abhay also wrote an anthem for the South Asian Association for Regional Cooperation (SAARC) in an attempt to foster South Asian consciousness and bring the member states of SAARC together.The Hindu, 4 December 2013 It has spurred discussions on the need for an official SAARC Anthem.
+Abhay also wrote an anthem for the South Asian Association for Regional Cooperation (SAARC) in an attempt to foster South Asian consciousness and bring the member states of SAARC together.
+It has spurred discussions on the need for an official SAARC Anthem.
 He is the first Indian poet invited to record his poems at the Library of Congress.
 He wrote Moon Anthem to mark the landing of Chandrayaan 2 on the Moon, which has been composed by Dr. L. Subramaniam and sung by Kavita Krishnamurthy.
-He has penned anthems on all the planets in the solar system.
+He has penned anthems on all the planets in the Solar System.

-Artist
+Artistic Career

+Abhay K. has exhibited his art works at the National Museum of India in New Delhi, Bihar Museum, Patna, Salar Jung Museum, Hyderabad, and in St. Petersburg, Paris, Brasilia and Antananarivo.
+His art works use geometric forms and focus on evolution of planetary consciousness.